 • Which fuels are taken into account at FuelEU Maritime and how?

 As is well known, LNG is a fossil natural gas, so it is not climate neutral.
-However, by adding liquid biomethane (LBM) or liquid e-methane (LEM) to LNG, the carbon footprint can be reduced without having to change the engine technology.
+Depending on the engine used, LNG can be compliant with initial FuelEU requirements.
+By adding liquid biomethane (LBM) or liquid e-methane (LEM) to LNG, the carbon footprint can be reduced without having to change the engine technology.
 Ultimately, vessels running on LNG could run 100% on LBM or LEM without any modifications.

 Biofuels are set to become the main alternative fuel choice, replacing liquefied natural gas, according to a survey from 2023.
 Nearly 60% of around 500 respondents suggested they were considering using biofuels within the next five years, followed by 48% for wind and 48% for hydrogen-derived fuels, compared with 60% for LNG in 2021, according to the surveyed shipowners, charterers and financiers conducted by energy and transport law firm Watson Farley & Williams.